mistalloc1/gmrs/doc/data-storage-model.md

 ### Storing decisions

-The decisions are not stored by GMRS by default - you should store the decisions that you use, along with their agree value.
-If there's demand we could write the decs in the future - but even then they'd have to be updated by the user because we can't determine the agree value on the GMRS side.
+The decisions are not stored by GMRS by default - you should store the decisions that you use and remember their ID for associating resulting interactions with them.
+If there's demand we could write the decs in the future.

 ## Baseless mode